mattermost/docs/source/process/training.rst

 When documentation or on-screen text is written for someone with considerable knowledge or expertise, instead of being designed for a new learner.
 In general, try to state things simply rather than speaking to just the "experts" reading the the text.

 If something is extremely difficult to understand, and yet still justified in the mind of the writer, we call it "Crimson Force Field".
 This term is intended to evoke the emotional response of coming across something that is difficult to understand, so writers of Crimson Force Field material can empathize with the readers.
 Crimson Force Field is drawn from an esoteric episode of Star Trek and it is unlikely anyone but the originator of the term understands its complete meaning.
-Crismon Force Field is itself Crismon Force Field.
+Crimson Force Field is itself Crimson Force Field.

 Help Wanted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^